Shortest Paths in Graphs of Convex Sets: Problem statement

 The decision variables are the discrete path $p$ and the continuous values $\bx_v$.
-The cost~\eqref{eq:spp_objective} minimizes the total length of the path $p$.
-Constraint~\eqref{eq:spp_v} is enforced only for the vertices visited by $p$ since the position of the other vertices is irrelevant.
+The cost~\eqref{eq:spp_objective} minimizes the total path length.
+Constraint~\eqref{eq:spp_v} is enforced only for the vertices visited by the path, since the positions of the other vertices are irrelevant.

-An edge length that we will often utilize is the Euclidean distance:
+The edge length used in Figure~\ref{fig:toy_example} is the Euclidean distance:

-With this choice, the optimal location of the points $\bx_v$ defines a polygonal line that connects $\bx_s$ to $\bx_t$ and that is as straight as possible (see Figure~\ref{fig:toy_example}), perfectly straight if $(s,t) \in \cE$.
-Conversely, by letting the edge length be the Euclidean distance squared
+With this choice the polygonal line connecting the points $\bx_v$ along a shortest path is as straight as possible, perfectly straight if $(s,t) \in \cE$.
+Conversely, if the edge length is the Euclidean distance squared,

 straight trajectories may be suboptimal if they require long steps $\bx_v - \bx_u$.
 Note also that by letting $\ell_e$ take infinite value outside a convex set $\cX_e$ we are effectively enforcing the edge constraint $(\bx_u,\bx_v) \in \cX_e$.
-This will be used in Section~\ref{sec:optimal_control} to formulate optimal-control problems as SPPs in GCS; there the edge constraints will couple the vertex positions according to the system dynamics.
+This will be used in Section~\ref{sec:optimal_control} to formulate optimal-control problems as SPPs in GCS: there the edge constraints will couple the vertex positions according to the system dynamics.

-\section{Complexity Analysis}
+\section{Complexity analysis}

 If we fix the vertex positions $\bx_v$, problem~\eqref{eq:spp_in_gcs} simplifies to the classical SPP with scalar nonnegative edge lengths, which is easily solvable using, e.g., Linear Programming (LP).
-Similarly, if we fix the path $p$, problem~\eqref{eq:spp_in_gcs} simplifies to a convex optimization that can be efficiently solved for most convex sets $\cX_v$ and edge lengths $\ell_e$.
-In this section we show that the simultaneous optimization of the vertex positions and the path makes the SPP in GCS NP-hard.
+Similarly, if we fix the path $p$, problem~\eqref{eq:spp_in_gcs} simplifies to a convex program that can be efficiently solved for most convex sets $\cX_v$ and edge lengths $\ell_e$.
+In this section we show that the simultaneous optimization of the vertex positions and the path makes the SPP in GCS an NP-hard problem.

-Recall that an $s$-$t$ path $p := (v_k)_{k=0}^K$ is called Hamiltonian if it visits each vertex in the graph (i.e.~if $K = |V|-1$), and a graph is said to be Hamiltonian if it contains such a path.
-The Hamiltonian-Path Problem (HPP) asks if a given graph $G$ is Hamiltonian.
+Recall that an $s$-$t$ path $p := (v_0, \ldots, v_K)$ is said to be Hamiltonian if it visits every vertex in the graph (i.e., if $K = |\cV|-1$), and a graph is Hamiltonian if it contains such a path.
+The Hamiltonian-Path Problem (HPP) asks if a given graph is Hamiltonian.
 As an example, the graph in Figure~\ref{fig:toy_example} is not Hamiltonian.